open-telemetry/opentelemetry-js/packages/opentelemetry-metrics/README.md

 ```

 ### Batch Observer
-Choose this kind of metric when you need to have an async calculation that needs to be used to update Value Observer
+Choose this kind of metric when you need to update multiple observers with the results of a single async calculation.

 ```js
 const { MeterProvider } = require('@opentelemetry/metrics');